Koenie06/HangmanPY/README.md

 - [License](#license)

 ## Introduction
 HangmanPY is a simple and fun game where you guess the letters of a hidden word.
 This project is perfect for beginners to practice their Python skills.
-There are 2 options, Option 1: The hangman_enter_word.py, you can enter your own word for the hangman.
+There are 2 options.. <br />
+Option 1: The hangman_enter_word.py, you can enter your own word for the hangman. <br />
 Option 2: The hangman_random_word.py where you get a random word from a API.

 ## Features